Hilton Foods

 • There is bycatch for this fishery but management measures are in place to reduce impacts.

 • Bottom trawls will directly impact on the sea bed.
-But, the fishery is considered highly unlikely to irreparably reduce habitat structure and function.
+But, the fishery is considered highly unlikely to irreparably reduce habitat structure and function of commonly encountered habitats or vulnerable marine ecosystems.

 General Notes